 Your cookie settings can be changed at any time through your browser settings.
 To find out more see our cookies page.

-Councillor Rollo was elected for Ribbleton ward in 2002.
-He has served on many committees, including the Planning Committee which he chaired from 2011 until 2017.
+Councillor Hart was elected for Lea ward in 2008.
+He has served on many committees, including planning committee and Audit Committee which he has Chaired during 2017/18.

-The Deputy Mayor of Preston is Councillor Trevor Hart.
+The Deputy Mayor of Preston is Councillor David Borrow.

 Section 3(4) of the Local Government Act 1972 specifically provides that the Mayor shall have precedence in the district, but not so as prejudicially to affect Her Majesty's royal prerogative.

 Within the City of Preston, therefore, the Mayor must be given precedence over all except Her Majesty the Queen, members of the Royal Family (i.e. Princes, Princesses, Dukes and Duchesses of the Blood Royal, styled "His (Her) Royal Highness") and Her Majesty's representatives when acting in their official capacities and directly representing the Crown (viz.
 Her Majesty's Lord-Lieutenant for the County of Lancashire, and, in certain circumstances, the High Sheriff for the County of Lancashire).

 Accordingly, the place reserved for the Mayor must be on the immediate right of the Chairman or other person presiding at any occasion except when one of the persons to whom the Mayor yields precedence is present.

 The Mayor is normally attended by an Officer from whom advice on matters of protocol may be sought.

 If you require help with something in this section, please contact us.